History - County of Covington in Alabama

 Georgia and the Carolinas after a Federal Law of 1836 had ordered the Indians

 in this county was near the present Community of Heath and sold through the

 Sparta Land Office in Conecuh County.
-Later, this land office was
+Later, this land office was moved to Elba.

-around Montezuma were flooded.
-A yellow fever epidemic occured which brought
+Montezuma were flooded.
+A yellow fever epidemic occurred which brought much

 higher grounds.
 They selected the highest point in the vicinity, a place of